In the snow with exposed hands

 2. Remove any wet clothing and dry them off if needed.
 Wet clothes and wet skin suck heat from the body, which is why athletes will be given a blanket and some form of shelter after competing, and sweating, in cold conditions.

 3. Lay the affected person on a couch or bed and give them a bunch of blankets, wrapping as much of their body as possible, including the head and neck.
+It would be best you you lay him on the bed pad.
 If the only option is the floor or ground, give them something warm to lie on.
+Use backboard straps if necessary to secure the person in place.

 4. If they are cognizant, give them warm, decaffeinated drinks.
 Warm drinks will actually help restore internal heat.

 5. If you have a heating pad, electric blanket, hot packs, or a hot water bottle, only apply them to the torso area, and do not apply them directly to the skin.
-Applying any of these items to the arms, legs, hands, or feet can cause the affected person to go into shock.
+Applying a heating pad, electric blanket, hot packs, or a hot water bottle to the arms, legs, hands, or feet can cause the affected person to go into shock.

 6. Take their temperature if possible.
 Getting an accurate reading of a person’s temperature can greatly help plan the next steps.